fresh-energy/coding-challenge/README.md

 ## Data stream format

 Our `.jar` will produce a stream of JSON messages in TCP packets.
 This stream will include data for several smart meters, including consumption data and status messages on the health of the smart meters.
 Each message will be sent as a singl line ending with LF.
 It is also expected that control messages sent by client ending with LF.
+You will find the `.jar` file in the root of this repo with the name `readings-server.jar`.

 You can run the application with `java -jar readings-server.jar <port> <meters-count>`